helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 Unfortunately, I cannot directly help with modding the {% cite "KotOR" %} games on macOS or Linux, because I have only played the games on Windows.
 However, the {% cite "KotOR" %} games can be modded on macOS or Linux.

-For macOS, you may refer to [KOTOR Community Portal's guide for modding KotOR on macOS](https://kotor.neocities.org/modding/mod_builds/macos).
+For macOS, you may refer to [KOTOR Community Portal's guide for modding {% cite "KotOR" %} on macOS](https://kotor.neocities.org/modding/mod_builds/macos).

 For Linux, KOTOR Community Portal's modding guide [recommends](https://kotor.neocities.org/modding/mod_builds/k2/full#Linux_Players) installing mods on a case-insensitive file system, with VFAT recommended as an option by other users.
 Otherwise, you will need to rename a huge number of files.
 Additionally, the [FAQ page of KOTOR Community Portal's modding guide](https://kotor.neocities.org/modding/mod_builds/faq) notes that: